bibek36/Bank-Management-system-using-C-/README.md

 # Bank-Management
-In this project there a three basic portions:
-1-admin
-2-customer
-3-staff
-so all these have different levels of authorizations like

-1-customer can :
+This project is divided into three key roles: Admin, Customer, and Staff, each with distinct authorization levels:

-perform transaction and like that
+Customer: Can perform transactions and other related operations.

-3-staff can:
-add amount in account
-deduct amount from account
-request to open account

-3-admin can:
-see all accounts
-can read all accounts
-can give permission to open account have cresidentials of all accounts
+Staff: Responsible for adding or deducting amounts in accounts and submitting requests to open new accounts.
+Admin: Has complete oversight of all accounts, including the ability to view, read, and manage account credentials.
+Admin can also approve requests to open accounts.
+The system ensures role-based access control to maintain security and operational integrity.